 After July, 1, 2016, Schools and Libraries Program applicants who choose the Billed Entity Applicant Reimbursement (BEAR) invoicing process will complete an FCC Form 498 and receive an applicant 498 ID.
 They will complete their FCC Form 498 in the E-rate Productivity Center (EPC).
 This form will collect their contact, remittance, and payment information so that when they complete FCC Form 472 (BEAR Form) they may be reimbursed directly by USAC for upfront payment for services.

-If you provide telecommunications services and/or Voice over Internet Protocol (VoIP) services, you must also complete the FCC Forms 499-A/Q (Annual and Quarterly Telecommunications Reporting Worksheets) and receive a Filer ID.
+If you provide telecommunications services and/or Voice over Internet Protocol (VoIP) services, you must also complete the FCC Forms 499-A/Q (Annual and Quarterly Telecommunications Reporting Worksheets) and receive a 499 Filer ID.
 The FCC Forms 499-A/Q Filer ID will be tied to your SPIN.
-Certain service providers are not required to file or complete all items on an FCC Forms 499-A/Q, either because the company has a de minimis status or meets one of the exceptions noted in the Filing Requirements and General Instructions section of the instructions on the Contributors Forms page.
+Certain service providers are not required to file or complete all items on an FCC Forms 499-A/Q, either because the company has a de minimis status or meets one of the exceptions noted in the "Filing Requirements and General Instructions" section of the instructions on the Contributors Forms page.

-Note that service providers that do not yet have a SPIN or FCC Filer ID can still submit bids and be chosen by applicants to provide services.
-However, USAC will not be able to complete the review of an applicant's request for support and make a funding commitment without a SPIN.
+Note that service providers that have not yet completed an FCC Form 498 or FCC Form 499 can still submit bids and be chosen by applicants to provide services.
+However, USAC will not be able to complete the review of an applicant's request for support and make a funding commitment without a completed FCC Form 498.